- Master of Science in Athletic Training

 Upon completion of MSAT prerequisites and University Studies’ requirements, the admitted undergraduate student can complete the professional phase of the program on a full-time basis, completing both the BSNS and MSAT degrees in two years.
 Upon successful completion of undergraduate coursework including 34 major course of study credit hours (120 credit hours total), the student will be awarded a BSNS.
 After successful completion of the remaining major athletic training courses (33 credit hours), the student will earn a MSAT degree (total of 153 credit hours).

-Any student who has completed a bachelor’s degree in a field of study other than athletic training and has completed the prerequisite coursework, may apply directly to the two-year (67 credit hour) MSAT program.
+The Master of Science in Athletic Training is for any student who has completed a bachelor’s degree in a field of study other than athletic training and has completed the prerequisite coursework, may apply directly to the two-year (67 credit hour) MSAT program.